 Member of the new Energy Transitions Commission; Member of the Senior Advisers Group of Obama’s Power Africa initiative, and adviser to several other energy initiatives supported by DFID and the French government

-Yumkella (*1959 in Sierra Leone) is the Special Representative of the Secretary General of the UN for Sustainable Energy and former Director-General of UNIDO (United Nations Industrial Development Organization) in Vienna.
+Yumkella (born in 1959 in Sierra Leone) is the Special Representative of the Secretary General of the UN for Sustainable Energy and former Director-General of UNIDO (United Nations Industrial Development Organization) in Vienna.

-Yumkella studied General Agriculture in Sierra Leone, continued his studies in the United States and graduated in 1992 with a PhD in Agricultural Economics at the Illinois University.
+Yumkella studied General Agriculture in Sierra Leone, continued his studies in the United States and graduated in 1992 with a PhD in Agricultural Economics at the University of Illinois.
 Before his career in the UN he was Minister for Trade, Industry and State Enterprises of Sierra Leone and, a lecturer at American universities, among other positions, and has been granted various awards as well as high appreciation and recognition.

 He held high-ranking positions in UNIDO before his appointment for Director-General (2005-2013).
 He was Special Representative of the UN Secretary General and Chief Executive Officer for Sustainable Energy for All from 2013 – 2016.